Skip to content

 How to Write the Berkeley Haas Deferred MBA Essays

-By Obafemi Ajayi·March 13, 2026·1,245 words
+By Obafemi Ajayi·March 13, 2026·6 min read

 Haas's Accelerated Access Program has three essays, each running about 300–500 words.
-The most important — and the one most applicants answer poorly — is the "why now" question embedded in Essay 1.
+The most important, and the one most applicants answer poorly, is the "why now" question embedded in Essay 1.
 You need to make a convincing argument for why you're pursuing the MBA before accumulating work experience, not just tell Haas you're excited about the program.
 The Defining Principles essay in Essay 3 catches people off guard.
 Most applicants pick "Question the Status Quo" and write a generic answer.
 Pick the principle you actually connect to.

 The Essay Prompts